doctorfree/MusicPlayerPlus/beets/README.md

 See the
 [Beets lyrics plugin documentation](https://beets.readthedocs.io/en/stable/plugins/lyrics.html) for more information on configuring and using the Beets lyrics plugin.

+## Finding duplicate tracks

+The Beets `duplicates` plugin can be used to identify duplicate tracks in the music library.
+Why and how I ended up with so many duplicate tracks in my library is a mystery but Beets helped me find and delete them, saving quite a bit of disk space and confusion.
+MusicPlayerPlus includes a default configuration for the duplicates plugin that uses checksums to identify duplicate files in the music library.
+The duplicates plugin has several methods available including comparing MusicBrainz IDs, any checksum program you wish to configure, and any set of attributes you prefer to use.

+MusicPlayerPlus utilizes checksums calculated by `ffmpeg` as the preferred method for detecting duplicates.
+Edit the `duplicates` configuration section of `$HOME/.config/beets/config.yaml` to enable an alternate method.

+In addition to configuring the method for identifying duplicates, you may wish to modify how the duplicates plugin decides which of the duplicates to keep and which to delete.
+By default, the tie-breaking procedure favors the most complete metadata attribute set.
+If you would like to consider the lower bitrates as duplicates, set `tiebreak: items: [bitrate]` in the duplicates section of the Beets `config.yaml`.

+The recommended workflow for identifying and removing duplicate tracks from a music library consists of two passes.
+First, simply list any duplicates with the command `beet duplicates`.
+Review these files manually to confirm they are not wanted.
+The listing of duplicates in the first pass made no changes to the music library.
+To delete the duplicates from the Beets library and from disk, run a second pass with the command `beet duplicates -d`.

+After deleting duplicates, some filenames may have an inappropriate suffix that was added when they were initially created.
+For example, there may have been duplicate files `Some Artist/Some Album/Some Track.mp3` and `Some Artist/Some Album/Some Track.2.mp3`.
+The duplicates plugin may have deleted `Some Artist/Some Album/Some Track.mp3` and left `Some Artist/Some Album/Some Track.2.mp3` in the library.
+To rename these kinds of files use the `beet move` command.
+Again, recommended workflow is two passes.
+First perform a dry-run with the command `beet move -p`.
+This will tell you what it would do but not do anything.
+If that looks good then perform the file renaming with the command `beet move`.

 ## Automated audio analysis and audio-based information retrieval